Engineering

-At AWS re:Invent 2025, we joined AWS’s Generative AI Innovation Centre team to discuss how to fine-tune LLMs for multi-agent orchestration, and why that matters when you’re building software agents for large enterprises.
+At AWS re:Invent 2025, we joined AWS’s Generative AI Innovation Center team to discuss how to fine-tune LLMs for multi-agent orchestration, and why that matters when you’re building software agents for large enterprises.

-This post focuses primarily on what our CEO and Cofounder, Alistair Pullen, covered in the talk.
-Specifically, how Cosine trains and runs specialised orchestrator and worker agents to make smaller, deployment-friendly models behave like capable long-horizon software engineering systems.
+This article focuses primarily on what our CEO and Co-Founder, Alistair Pullen, covered in the talk.
+Specifically, how Cosine trains and runs specialized orchestrator and worker agents to make smaller, deployment-friendly models behave like capable long-horizon software engineering systems.

 Watch the full talk here: